Walheimat/wal-emacs/README.md

         (global-font-lock-mode 1)
         (delete-selection-mode 1)

+        ;; trying to not touch the mouse as much (mouse-avoidance-mode 'banish)

         ;; simple y/n is enough
         (defalias 'yes-or-no-p 'y-or-n-p)

-        ;; I want my comments slanted and my keywords bold (defun my-font-lock-hook ()
+        ;; I want my comments slanted and my keywords bold ;; the FiraCode font does not support this (defun my-font-lock-hook ()
           "Slanted and enchanted."
           (set-face-attribute 'font-lock-comment-face nil :slant 'italic)